Probing the acoustic losses of graphene with a low-loss quartz bulk-acoustic-wave resonator at cryogenic temperatures: Conclusion

 As expected, coating an acoustic cavity results in a quality-factor change and a frequency shift of all the overtones of each of its eigen modes.
 Because of, first, its ability to be piezoelectrically excited on all its 3 thickness modes by a lateral electric field, second, each of these 3 modes reacting differently to stresses, a BAW SC-cut quartz-crystal resonator becomes attractive as a stress sensor beyond the usual mass sensor.
 Consequently, provided that thermomechanical stresses dominate, such a BAW SC-cut quartz-crystal resonator potentially would offer the opportunity to test/verify mechanical and thermal properties of the coating - data such as Young modulus, Poisson coefficient, CTE - even in unusual conditions, i.e. at liquid-helium temperature in our case.

 The device tested in this study, not initially designed for use as a sensor, nevertheless demonstrates that stress effects cannot be neglected compared to those of the mass-loading in the case of a graphene single layer in contrast with usual "thin" films as Au and Cr coatings.
 In the present state, Q-factor measurements of this stressed resonator lead to a probable overestimation of the mechanical losses in the graphene monolayer (under a stress field), estimated at best at $8\:10^{-4}$ at $4$~K, but they could depend on the substrate nature.
-They also reveal a degradation of the surface roughness of the acoustic cavity by a factor of 7, because of the graphene coating.
+They also reveal a degradation of the surface roughness of the acoustic cavity by a factor of 7, because of the graphene coating, cause of diffraction and thus an increase of the losses.

 Many questions remain unanswered and improvements could be made to such a sensing system for further measurements.
 It would be preferable to work with a thinner resonator to limit the stress in the deposited film.
 The symmetry of the device should be improved by ensuring the centering of the graphene sheet to limit possible spurious modes and it would be desirable to deposit graphene on both sides despite its complexity of implementation.